Quick/swift-fakes/Sources/Fakes/Fakes.docc/Guides/DependencyInjection.md

 drastically improving the readability and reliability of the tests.

-You might notice that these tests never verified that `FakeCalendar` or `dateSpy` were called.
+You might notice that these tests never verified that `FakeCalendar` or `dateProvider` were called.
 That's because it's entirely unnecessary to do so in this case.
 Generally, you only need to verify those as either part of scaffolding tests (tests which are only necessary while writing out the component), or when they have some kind of side effect in addition to their